famelo/Wordpress-Site/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 Main benefits:

 - you can access all websites statistics in a single widget (websites within same Google Account)
+- real-time feature, displays real-time visitors, real-time sources and per page real-time traffic details
 - cache feature, this improves loading speed up to 7 times and avoids dailyLimitExceeded, usageLimits.userRateLimitExceededUnreg, userRateLimitExceeded errors from Google Analytics API
 - two themes: Blue Theme and Light Theme
-- access level settings and lock profile feature
+- main dash access level settings and lock profile feature
+- access level settings for Backend statistics and reports
+- access level settings for Frontend data and reports
 - option to display top 24 pages, referrers and searches (sortable by columns)
 - option to display Visitors by Country on Geo Map
+- local websites and business have an option to display cities, instead of countries, on a regional map
 - option to display Traffic Overview in Pie Charts
 - option to display Google Analytics statistics on frontend, at the end of each article
 - simple Authorization process